 SENTENCES ON A SCREEN

 I feel like a lone voice complaining about the move from talk to text.
 I'm referring to the emergent custom of choosing to communicate by typing sentences onto a computer screen.
-Whether it's emails, text messages or so called social media and the likes it strikes me as quite anti-social, yet seemingly preferred to the far more personable practice of actual speaking.
-A phone call might be somewhat remote too but at least it’s a live exchange subject to spontaneous engagement.
+Whether it's emails, text messages or so called social media and the likes it strikes me as anti-social, yet seemingly preferred to the far more personable practice of actual speaking.
+A phone call might be rather remote too but at least it’s a live exchange subject to spontaneous engagement.

 I think the move is backward for the simple reason that the written word is an inferior form of communication.
 For starters most people are no good at it.
 The majority don’t convey themselves well in text.
 Those otherwise cordial often come over charmless and annoying in an email.
 Even for mundane stuff like making appointments it is more efficient to call someone.
-I can do in a two minute conversation what takes six emails back and forth spread across an entire morning.
-For business and corporate life that’s probably adequate but in many other situations important nuances are lost out without talk.
+I can do in a two minute conversation what might take six emails back and forth spread across an entire morning.
+For business and corporate life that’s probably adequate but in many other situations important nuances are lost without talk.

 Not being troubled about the diminished value of cyber correspondence is an indication or how inept we are at communicating.
 I became aware of this early in adult life when starting out.
 I learned that you really have to think about putting your meaning across for the avoidance of doubt.
 Initially I thought it was my own deficiency at play and although that was true it was more than that.
 It was that communication is a skill needing to be worked at.
 Unless you deliberately obfuscate, as some do, it helps to be precise and unambiguous, to be aware if what you said was picked up, of how it went over; did they understand, did they approve?

 It’s a bizarre circumstance that has led in less than a generation to the substitution of actual conversations with virtual ones.
 And I don't like it.
 When choosing to contact this way, the other person is rendered something of an abstraction.
-This in Martin Buber’s terms is a violation of the “I/Thou” - i.e the other is made more thing than person.
+This in Martin Buber’s terms is a violation of the “I-Thou” - i.e. the other is made more thing than person.
 In contemporary terms it is as if they are in virtual reality, no longer flesh and blood but disembodied entities in a remote space.